t-sokade/ETLScenario/README.md

 	ITEM as item,
 	UNITSOLD as unitsold,
 	UNITPRICE as unitprice,
-	REVENUE as revenue,
 	CUSTOMERID as customerID,
 	LOYALTY as loyalty,
 	FIRSTPURCHASE as firstpurchase,
-	FREQ as freq
+	FREQ as freq,
+	REVENUE as revenue
 FROM sales_raw;
 DROP TABLE sales_raw
 ```